Note: The most up-to-date info may be found at the MBTA’s Web site: http://www.mbta.com

 MBTA Subway Lines

 The following Orange Line Stations are wheelchair accessible: Roxbury Crossing, Jackson Square, Stonybrook, Green St., Forest Hills, Ruggles, Mass Ave., Back Bay, NE Medical Center, Downtown Crossing, State, Sullivan Square, Wellington, Haymarket and Oak Grove.
 Also Chinatown Station is wheelchair accessible on the northside only, towards Oak Grove.
-If you are travelling southbound towards Forest Hills and want to get off at Chinatown, go to New England Medical Center; cross the platform and board a northbound, Oak Grove train; go one stop back to Chinatown Station; exit station on north side.
+If you are traveling southbound towards Forest Hills and want to get off at Chinatown, go to New England Medical Center; cross the platform and board a northbound, Oak Grove train; go one stop back to Chinatown Station; exit station on north side.

 The following Blue Line Stations are wheelchair accessible: Wonderland, Revere Beach, Beachmont, Suffolk Downs, Orient Heights and Wood Island.
 State Street Station is accessible on the outbound/to Wonderland side only.
 If you are traveling inbound towards Bowdoin and want to exit at State Street, get off at Government Center; cross the platform; board an outbound train towards Wonderland; go one stop back to State Street; exit station on north side.